RedisLabsModules/arlecchino/README.md

 * A machine with at least 16GB RAM (cloud machines will work fine)
 * Python 3.6 or higher
-* Docker installation that can operate with volumes (i.e., `docker run -v /v:/v ...`)
+* Docker installation that can operate with volumes (i.e., `docker run -v /v:/v ...`): this can actually be arranged after Arlecchino is installed - so if you don't have Docker installed, don't install it just now - we'll handle it later.
 * A directory on your filesystem, designated as a **view directory**
 * Permissions to access [RedisLabs Dockerhub Internal Repo](https://hub.docker.com/repository/docker/redislabs/redis-internal/tags) (optional)

 ## Fellas, I'm ready to get up and do my thing

 First, let's create a **view directory**, which is simply a directory that will hold your cloned Git repos of Redis Modules (and some more stuff we'll soon encounter), and actually act as a point of reference to the RLEC instances we'll be running.
+For some users, the home directory can function as a view directory.

 We'll first see how to run a single node RLEC instance without modules, and then add more nodes and modules to the pan.